-Put dryer sheets in your dirty laundry bag to keep your clothing from smelling too bad.
-Especially if you’re unable to do your washing for a week or more.
-The sheets take up virtually no extra space in your luggage.
+Put dryer sheets in your dirty laundry bag to keep your clothing from smelling, especially if you’re unable to do your washing for a week or more.
+The sheets take up virtually no space in your luggage.

 7. Plastic and zip lock bags